enso-org/enso/doc/haskell-style-guide.md

 This extension is particularly useful in the context of

+#### Strict
+Talk about `NoStrict`, the reasoning behind strict-by-default

+#### StrictData
+Talk about `NoStrictData`

 ### Allowed Extensions
+These extensions can be used in your code without reservation, but are not enabled by default because they may interact negatively with other parts of the codebase.

 ### Allowed With Care
+If you make use of any of these extensions in your code, you should accompany their usage by a source note that explains why they are used.

 ### Disallowed Extensions
 If a language extension hasn't been listed in the above sections, then it is